SeerGiuS96/wpf-tutorial-notes-and-samples/README.md

 The preferred IDE for .NET/WPF is **Visual Studio**, but it comes with a significant cost.
 Fortunately, Microsoft has made it easy and absolutely free for everyone to dive into .NET and WPF.
 They've introduced a no-cost version of Visual Studio called **Visual Studio Community**.
 Though this version has slightly fewer features than the full Visual Studio, it provides everything you need to start learning WPF and create real applications.

+# What is XAML?

+*XAML*, an acronym for eXtensible Application Markup Language, is Microsoft's variant of XML designed for describing a GUI.
+In contrast to previous GUI frameworks like WinForms, where the GUI was created in the same language used for interacting with it (e.g., C# or VB.NET) and typically maintained by the designer (e.g., Visual Studio), XAML takes a different approach.
+Similar to HTML, it allows you to easily write and edit your GUI.

+muchos controles permiten otro contenido diferente a texto, como otros controles.
+Aquí tenemos un ejemplo donde tenemos texto en diferentes colores dentro de un mismo botón.
+Esto se puede lograr utilizando controles TextBlock dentro del Button

+While this isn't a comprehensive XAML tutorial, I'll provide a brief overview of how you use it, as it's a crucial component of WPF.
+Whether you're crafting a Window or a Page, it will consist of a XAML document and a CodeBehind file, working in tandem to create the Window or Page.
+The XAML file delineates the interface with all its elements, while the CodeBehind manages events and can manipulate the XAML controls.